ILR UK News & Changes 2026

 Indefinite Leave to Remain eligibility develops over time as immigration rules affecting settlement routes are amended.
 Some changes amend the settlement rules directly, while others affect the visa routes that lead to settlement.

-- 26 March 2027 – The English language requirement for a range of settlement-linked immigration routes increases from B1 to B2 speaking and listening under the Common European Framework of Reference for Languages (CEFR).
+• 26 March 2027 – The English language requirement for many settlement-linked routes rises from B1 to B2.

 Section E: Immigration developments affecting settlement pathways